jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/2_Curv_3D.typ

 The top left of @fig_44 exhibits notably high strains at the inner wing's skin interface.
 This occurs due to the implementation of a dummy stiffness value in this region where the wing extends into the fuselage.
 The skin stiffness is reduced to a minimal value here, while retaining the fuselage area to facilitate aerodynamic modeling and calculations.

-At the landing gear and engine connection points, as well as tank ends, circumferential rings with high stiffness are applied.
+At the landing gear and engine connection points, as well as tank ends, circumferential rings with high stiffness are added.
-Due to local stiffening elements, abrupt stiffness differences are observable.
-One example is shown through the circumferential rings, where these differences are visible in the top right at the landing gear position and bottom left at the tube ending position in @fig_44.
+Due to local stiffening elements, abrupt stiffness differences are expected and observable.
+One example is shown by the circumferential rings, with these differences noticeable in the top right at the landing gear position and the bottom left at the tube ending position in @fig_44.

 Discontinuities in the first derivative propagate to the second derivative calculations.
 These discontinuities also appear in the curvature results, as curvature depends on both derivatives of displacement.
-For small first derivatives ($u' << 1$), the curvature expression @eq_28 simplifies to @eq_34 @Gross2021.
+For small first derivatives ($u' << 1$), the curvature formula given in @eq_28 simplifies to @eq_34 @Gross2021.
 This demonstrates direct proportionality between curvature $kappa$ and the second derivative $u$.

 $ kappa approx u'' $<eq_34>

 The first derivative exhibits abrupt behavior, yet this does not contradict $u' << 1$.
 For example, values of $1 times 10^(-3)$ and $1 times 10^(-9)$ differ by six orders of magnitude, while both remain significantly smaller than 1.
 The numerical output of @eq_28 alone is insufficient to verify if the critical curvature was exceeded.
 Proper interpretation of local curvature discontinuities requires understanding of both curvature derivation and engineering principles.
-To evaluate the influence of the fill medium, only structurally relevant areas should be included when determining if the critical curvature $kappa_"krit"$ was exceeded.
+When evaluating the influence of the fill medium, only structurally relevant areas should be considered to determine whether the critical curvature $kappa_"krit"$ has been exceeded.
 Including non-representative areas would lead to misinterpretation.
 To emphasize the significance of proper engineering evaluation, an additional consideration for real-world application shall be viewed.
 The evaluation of filling agent impact needs to be limited to the inner wing section, as the tanks are exclusively positioned within this region.
 Consequently, the outer wing section falls outside the scope of this analysis.

-Based on the real-world-guided simulation model of a #gls("swith") and the in-depth interpretations presented, fundamental guidelines for assessing critical curvature were provided.
+Based on the real-world-guided simulation model of a #gls("swith") and the essential interpretations presented, fundamental guidelines for assessing critical curvature were provided.
-Upon inspection, the results, accounting for modeling aspects and their implications, yield a significant finding: the curvature remains below the critical threshold within undisturbed regions
+Upon inspection, the results, accounting for modeling aspects and their implications, yield a significant finding: the curvature remains below the critical threshold within undisturbed regions.
 This observation, derived from the #gls("fem") simulation model of a potential real-world #gls("swith") design, suggests that the choice of fill medium does not substantially influence the maximum sustainable bending moment.
-However, the interpretation of curvature calculations for complex three-dimensional models raises crucial challenges and requires meticulous attention to detail.
+However, the interpretation of curvature calculations for complex three-dimensional models raises serious challenges and requires meticulous attention to detail.
-The complexity of this assessment process introduces potential opportunities for misinterpretation when thorough investigations are not conducted.
+The complexity of this assessment process introduces opportunities for misinterpretation when thorough investigations are not conducted.
 Recognizing these barriers, @chap_3_3 introduces an enhanced methodology designed to facilitate result interpretation and reduce the likelihood of errors in critical curvature assessment.
 It is essential to acknowledge the limitations of these insights within the framework of the underlying assumptions.
 The analysis employed linear-static solutions, excluding considerations of gas compression effects and potential nonlinearities.
-These constraints might need to be taken into account when applying these outcomes to practical applications.
+These constraints might need to be taken into account when applying the outcomes to practical applications.

+#pagebreak(weak: true)
 // --------------------------------- summary -------------------------------- //
 #summary_([

 In summary, a methodology for calculating curvature and its interpretation was provided.
-For this analysis, a #gls("fem") simulation model of a #gls("swith") configuration was utilized.
+For this analysis, a #gls("fem") simulation model of a #gls("swith") was utilized.
 The procedure for obtaining required derivatives was explained in detail.
 Since the methodology was developed from a displacement-based foundation, it can be applied to both analytical and numerical simulation approaches.
-The method's applicability extends beyond simulation, as displacement data could alternatively be acquired from experimental investigations.
+Furthermore, the method's applicability extends beyond simulation, as displacement data could alternatively be acquired from experimental investigations.
-Through important examples demonstrating critical curvature assessment, the challenges of directly comparing computed curvature outcomes with critical curvature values for complex structures like aircraft became evident.
+Through important examples of critical curvature assessment, the challenges of directly comparing computed curvature outcomes with the critical curvature value for complex structures like aircraft became evident.
 The interpretation of the results indicated that for experimental testing, hydrogen could be replaced with an alternative filling agent without significantly impacting the maximum bearable bending moment.
 Finally, the complexity of assessing critical curvature in three-dimensional space was acknowledged, leading to the introduction of an enhanced approach in @chap_3_3.

 ])